 Tedd Pierce

-An image from Hair-Raising Hare, one of the productions that also features Tedd Pierce.
+An image from The Dover Boys at Pimento University or The Rivals of Roquefort Hall, one of the productions that also features Tedd Pierce.

 Tedd Pierce